AmpersandTarski/prototype-frontend/docs/robot_framework_README.md

 Test code can be found in [/testing/robot_framework](/testing/robot_framework).

-_todo: explain a bit on folder structure_
+* /testing/robot_framework
+* * keywords: re-usable keywords modules for use in tests.
+* * output: output files.
+* * resources: test configuration and technical keywords for use in keyword modules and tests.
+* * tests: the actual tests themselves.

-In the root of the repository there is also a script [run_robot_tests.bat](/run_robot_tests.bat).
-This script calls Robot Framework from the right subdirectory.
+Additionaly, the root of the repository contains
+* a script `run_robot_tests.bat`.
+This script calls Robot Framework with some options.

 ## Running the test